stacksjs/stacks/README.md

 _For internal usage only until the beta is released by the end of ~November._

-The goal of the Stacks framework is to _help you_ create & maintain frontends, backends, and clouds without having to worry about the boilerplate.
-Whether it's SSG pages, npm distributed & framework-agnostic component & function libraries, serverless APIs, Stacks helps you every step along the way, including production deployments and the maintenance of its related infrastructure (server or serverless).
+The goal of the Stacks framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
+It may be any of the following topics of

+- Web & desktop app UIs
+- Serverless & traditional APIs
+- Framework-agnostic component & function libraries
+- Deployment & Release Manager
+- Interactive CLIs
+- Infrastructure maintenance

+... where Stacks helps you every step along the way.

-Convention over configuration is our mantra—in beginner & expert-friendly ways.
+> Convention over configuration is our mantra—in beginner & expert-friendly ways.

 ![Atomic UI & FX Design](./apps/docs/images/diagram.png)